 State lawmakers unanimously passed a bill in April adding 15 boards to the list of those whose members must annually disclose their financial interests.
 Ige, a member of the Senate at the time, also voiced support for it in his campaign for governor.

-Delaying the release of some of the records through a legal challenge would limit the public’s ability to identify potential conflicts of interest —
+Delaying the release of some of the records through a legal challenge would limit the public’s ability to identify potential conflicts of interest — something the Hawaii State Ethics Commission has said it could use help with.

 It could be months if not longer before the Hawaii State Ethics Commission releases the financial disclosure statements of certain state board members that a judge ruled last week must be made public in accordance with a new law.